Biała Podlaska: Late modern period

 In 1918, following World War I, Poland regained independence and the town was reunited with Poland.
 During the Second Polish Republic in the interwar period, Biała Podlaska was growing fast.
 The town was the seat of the Podlaska Wytwórnia Samolotów (PWS), an important aircraft factory.

 There was also a garrison of the 34th infantry regiment of the Polish Armed Forces.
 The regiment, formed in 1919, fought successfully in the Polish–Soviet War, and also fought against Germans and Soviets during the invasion of Poland, which started World War II in 1939.
 During the Polish–Soviet War, on 1 August 1920, Russians invaded the city, but were quickly repelled by the Poles, and later on they invaded again, before the town was eventually liberated by the Polish 1st Legions Infantry Division on 17 August 1920.
-The last commander of the regiment, lieutenant colonel Wacław Budrewicz, was taken prisoner of war by the Soviets and murdered by them in the 1940 Katyn massacre, in which also multiple Polish teachers and policemen from the city, and alumni of local schools were murdered.
+The last commander of the regiment, lieutenant colonel Wacław Budrewicz, was taken prisoner of war by the Soviets and murdered by them in the 1940 Katyn massacre, in which also many Polish teachers and policemen from the city, and alumni of local schools were murdered.